felipeimp22/Quinn-Assignment-front-end/README.md

 ## 🛡️ License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License

 ---